Left and Center: Kyle circa, 1976

 Height and Weight: 5’11” and 156 pounds

-Distinguishing Characteristics: White Male, Brown hair, Hazel eyes, Kyle has previously fractured his ring finger and may have a mustache
+Distinguishing Characteristics: Caucasian Male, Brown hair, Hazel eyes, Kyle has previously fractured his ring finger and may have a mustache

 Clothing/Jewelry Description: A denim/suede jacket, a multicolored blue shirt with a white tie, and denim pants